TransistorFM/podcastindustry.org/README.md

 Rationale:
 We start with known revenue from two major players: Libsyn ($32.7M) and Acast ($17.3M).

 For Acast, the $17.3M figure is an estimate based on their financial statements.
-Acast reported that approximately 11% of their net sales are generated by non-ad revenue streams, which includes hosting, SaaS products, and other services.
+Acast reported that approximately 11% of their net sales are generated by non-ad revenue streams, which include hosting, SaaS products, and other services.
 With total net sales of 1,636.4 million SEK in 2023, 11% equates to about 180 million SEK or $17.3 million USD.[^10] This figure likely overestimates pure hosting revenue, as it includes other non-ad services.

-Using the RSS feed data, but excluding free hosting platforms (Anchor/Spotify for Podcasters, Soundcloud, and Feedburner), we can recalculate market shares:
+Using the RSS feed data but excluding free hosting platforms (Anchor/Spotify for Podcasters, Soundcloud, and Feedburner), we can recalculate market shares:

 - Total paid hosting feeds: 1,034,606
-- Libsyn: 100,043 feeds (9.67% of paid market)
+- Libsyn: 100,043 feeds (9.67% of the paid market)
-- Acast: 40,119 feeds (3.88% of paid market)
+- Acast: 40,119 feeds (3.88% of the paid market)

 Extrapolating from Libsyn's revenue and market share suggests a total market of $338M ($32.7M / 9.67%).
 Using Acast's figures suggests $446M ($17.3M / 3.88%).
-However, these extrapolations assume similar revenue per podcast across all hosts, which is likely not accurate.
+However, these extrapolations assume similar revenue per podcast across all hosts, which is likely untrue.
 The Acast figure, in particular, may lead to an overestimate as it includes non-hosting revenues.

-From the Reddit threads, we see hosting costs ranging from $0 (using free platforms) to about $20/month for paid services.
+From the Reddit threads, hosting costs range from $0 (using free platforms) to about $20/month for paid services.
 Let's assume an average of $10/month for podcasters who pay for hosting.

 Using our estimate of 1,034,606 paid hosting feeds, and assuming 80% of these are actively paying (some may be on free trials or inactive):